ProticM/plazar-js/README.md

 ## Installation

-Note that we are still in alpha therefore some packages might not exists after the official release.
+<strong>Note that we are still in alpha therefore some packages might not exists after the official release.</strong>

 Run the following npm command:
 ```bash